carlotta94c/agentsleague/README.md

     - Fri Feb 27: Enterprise Agents AMA and Show & Tell
 - Check out experts' progress in Show & Tell sessions
 - Ask your questions and get help on Discord
-- Finalize your project
+- Finalize your project and [create a submission issue](https://github.com/microsoft/agentsleague/issues/new?template=project.yml)
 - Vote for your favorite projects

 **Deadline**: **Sunday, March 1, 2025 at 11:59 PM PT**

-## 🚀 How to Participate
+## How to Participate

 ### 1. Choose Your Track
 Pick one of the challenge tracks based on your interests: